 Some examples of these loanwords include “sauna” (from Finnish), “plaza” (from Spanish), “pizza” (from Italian).
 Many English words came from French over the years, like “buffet” and “automobile”.

 Even without that foreign influence, the way we pronounce things changes over time.
 This happens in all languages, but with some, it is more evident than others.
-Some languages

 Slang becomes official

 Many shortcuts that we use today were considered slang and inappropriate in times past.
 For example, the words “you, ye, thou, and “thee” used to have specific grammatical distinctions.
 But now we only use “you,” and the other three have become archaic.
 In other cases, (like “olde” vs. “old” and “shoppe” vs. “shop”) modern spelling has simply dropped unnecessary letters.
 The common word “OK” began more recently, in 1839, as an abbreviation of a misspelling of the phrase “All Correct” (“Oll Korrect”).

 Over time, more and more people used these shortcuts until even professionals and authorities used them, and the new pronunciations became standardized.
 If we look at the big picture, modern English is essentially a mix of mistakes and slang from times past.

 This process takes a long time.
 There is no individual or select committee that makes decisions about the best way to spell something.
 If there were, English might be a lot easier.
 But as things are, changes in spelling happen gradually.
 Still, there’s hope!

 For instance, the word “through” has been abbreviated in North America to “thru” on some street signs and in short-hand business communication.
 Although this spelling variation is still considered informal, it shows that change is underway.

 How do I make sense of the chaos?